DerrickWood/kraken2/docs/MANUAL.markdown

 * **Output redirection**: Output can be directed using standard shell redirection (`|` or `>`), or using the `--output` switch.

-* **FASTQ input**: Input is normally expected to be in FASTA format, but you can classify FASTQ data using the `--fastq-input` switch.

 * **Compressed input**: Kraken 2 can handle gzip and bzip2 compressed files as input by specifying the proper switch of `--gzip-compressed` or `--bzip2-compressed`.

-* **Input format auto-detection**: If regular files are specified on the command line as input, Kraken 2 will attempt to determine the format of your input prior to classification.
-You can disable this by explicitly specifying `--fasta-input`, `--fastq-input`, `--gzip-compressed`, and/or `--bzip2-compressed` as appropriate.
+* **Input format auto-detection**: If regular files (i.e., not pipes or device files) are specified on the command line as input, Kraken 2 will attempt to determine the format of your input prior to classification.
+    You can disable this by explicitly specifying `--gzip-compressed` or `--bzip2-compressed` as appropriate.
     Note that use of the character device file `/dev/fd/0` to read from standard input (aka `stdin`) will **not** allow auto-detection.